AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS Plate Settlers Report Three_commented.md

 ## Manual [-Addressed LM]

-Manual (5 points)
-Explain the purpose and hypothesis of experiments.
-Provides a materials list that details the materials needed to build and operate the apparatus.
-Provides a detailed diagram of the apparatus setup.
-Clearly details steps of the procedure such that future teams can replicate the experiments.
-Rating of 5 (Strong):
-Clear and concise description of the purpose and hypothesis of experiments Provides an accurate materials list
-Provides an easy to understand diagram of the apparatus Clear and concise description of steps in procedure

-Plate settlers are proven as beneficial devices that stabilize a floc bed, but there testing in the lab setting is unpredictable.
-Because floc beds currently break with ease, ensuring that plate settlers are optimized in their ability to stabilize a floc bed is crucial to AguaClara resrach.
-As a result, the motivation of HRS: Plate Settler's goal is not to prove whether or not implementing plate settlers benefit AguaClara Filtration.
+Plate settlers are proven as beneficial devices that stabilize a floc bed, but their testing in the lab setting is unpredictable.
+Because floc beds currently break with ease, ensuring that plate settlers are optimized in their ability to stabilize a floc bed is crucial to AguaClara research.
+As a result, the motivation of HRS: Plate Settler's goal is not to prove whether or not implementing plate settlers benefits AguaClara Filtration.
 Rather, it is to test variables that can improve the longevity of the floc blanket in the lab-setting.
-Hence, the following variables exist in our hypothesis: [this feels a tad repetitious, thoughts?]
+Hence, the following variables exist in our hypothesis: [this feels a tad repetitious if its previously mentioned in the report, thoughts?]
-1) Based on previous theory, we know the longest distance a floc can travel across a plate is determined by the equation referenced in Figure 3.
-Henceforth, when angle \alpha is 45&deg;, the floc will spend the most time in the plate settler, and therefore: the floc bed will be created over the longest period of time.
+1) Based on previous theory, it is known that the longest distance a floc can travel across a plate is determined by the equation referenced in Figure 3.
+Henceforth, when angle \alpha [why cant i get latex to work for greek letters?] is 45&deg;, the floc will spend the most time in the plate settler, and therefore: the floc bed will be created over the longest period of time.
 With such a long period, the bed will become more stable than before.
-2) Furthermore, based on research perform by Hurst (2016), it is understood that a higher number of plates results in more stability.
-This signifies that the smaller the plates can get--and the more of them that can be inserted into the tank--yields the best results for floc blanket longevity.
+2) Furthermore, based on research performed by Hurst (2016), it is understood that a higher number of plates results in more stability.
+This signifies that the smaller the plates can get—and the more of them that can be inserted into the tank—yields the best results for floc blanket longevity.

 While most materials already existed in the lab, little documentation existed regarding the creation of the sedimentation tank.
 Henceforth, this manual covers the creation of HRS Spring 2019's modifications and additions to the design:
 **1x Clay Mixer**